Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 intent (REQUIRED): Payment intent type as registered in the IANA HTTP Payment Intents registry.

 request (REQUIRED): Method-specific payment request data as a native JSON object.
-Unlike the HTTP transport where the request parameter is base64url-encoded JSON per [I-D.httpauth-payment]; the MCP transport uses native JSON objects for the request field.
 Servers MUST NOT base64url-encode the request when using JSON-RPC transport.
+For challenge binding and challenge ID verification, both parties MUST canonicalize request using JSON Canonicalization Scheme (JCS) [RFC8785] and hash the canonicalized bytes.
 The schema is defined by the payment method specification.

 Each challenge object MAY contain: